Hesham-SH/Round-Pixel/README.md

 ### Architecture Pattern Implemented
 - CQRS => Command Query Responsibilty Segregation

 - Definition : CQRS (Command Query Responsibility Segregation) Pattern is a design pattern for segregating different responsibility types in a software application.
 The basic idea behind   CQRS is to split an application’s operations into two groups:

-Commands, which are responsible for changing the state of the application Queries, which retrieve data without changing any state Benefits of using CQRS pattern include higher scalability, simplified code maintenance, and reduced code complexity.
+  Commands, which are responsible for changing the state of the application Queries, which retrieve data without changing any state.
+Benefits of using CQRS pattern include higher scalability, simplified code maintenance, and reduced code complexity.
 It also      allows for targeting the specific needs of the system and helps to resolve inconsistencies commonly seen in traditional CRUD architectures.

 -Reference : (https://www.codeproject.com/Articles/5377617/CQRS-Pattern-in-Csharp-and-Clean-Architecture-A-Si)